Chemo-kinematics of the Milky Way from the SDSS-III MARVELS Survey: Results

 In figure \ref{fig:rgal_skewmean} we analyze the mean and skewness of the [Fe/H] distribution through Galactic orbital radii in bins of 1 kpc from 6.5 kpc $<$ $R_{med}$ $<$ 11.5 kpc for stars with $z_{max}$ above 0.5 kpc and those with $z_{max}$ below 0.5 kpc.
 These values are presented in table \ref{tab:mdf}.
 For stars closer to the Galactic disk ($z_{max}$ $<$ 0.5 kpc) we also find a strong correlation between mean [Fe/H] and Galactic radii where the inner disk stars are more metal-rich; however, stars farther from the Galactic disk ($z_{max}$ $>$ 0.5 kpc) do not display as clear of trend with the most metal poor population residing around $R_{med}$ $\sim$7 kpc.
 We also see a variance in skewness across Galactic radii where the outerdisk stars show a more positive [Fe/H] skewness than inner disk stars.
 As suggested by \citet{Hayden2015}, the positively skewed MDFs of the outer disk could be due to radial migration with the high-metallicity tail caused by stars that were born in the inner Galaxy.
+We note again that analyzing stars based on $R_{med}$ may only represent stars that are blurred to the solar neighborhood, and the thick disk is likely the dominant population that is blurred to the solar location from the inner Galaxy.
+This may not be representative of the in situ populations in the inner disk.